RomanPaladiy/C-SharpProjects/README.md

 # C-SharpProjects

+This file was created to show a few of the projects I have created using C# and the .Net Framework and to show my progress and the growth I have made.
+This repository is filled with my C# work which ranges from Console Applications, Web Applications, and MVC ideology.

-These are some small projects I made using C# and .NET Framework
+These are some small projects I made using C# and .NET Framework.

 # Projects: